Sign In

 Here are the prerequisites:

-• installation of the OLE DB Provider, from the IBM i ACS Windows Application Package, onto your PC workstation (not required at runtime, so not required on Windows Server IIS for example)
+• installation of the OLE DB Provider, from the IBM i ACS Windows Application Package, onto your PC workstation (not required at runtime, so not required on Windows Server IIS (like the .NET Data Provider is, for example, when running Db2 for i SQL based processes in the 4.8 .NET framework)

-• access to a Db2 for i database (most any OS level)
+• access to a Db2 for i database (most any OS level, but probably best at IBM i 5.4 or higher)

-• Visuals Studio (most any version including Community Edition)
+• Visual Studio (most any version including Community Edition)

 • Please note full installation details are covered in Ch 8 download PDF offered below (website user check-in required)